mrled/keymap.click/docs/devnotes.md

 ## Ideas

 Things I might do, but that I haven't decided on yet

+### Can I remove the menu?

+It seems like having the help page and the menu with settings is redundant.
+Should I make a setting panel that works like the help panel?

+Should I instead integrate the help in the menu?

+Seems like I shouldn't need both.
+Feels cluttered.

+### Add a guided tour button next to the help button

+Not sure if this is a good idea or not?

+I am thinking of users who are linked to one specific key on the site.
+They might not understand what they're seeing until they take a tour, but if they don't start on the landing page, there is no indication that a tour is possible.

+Consider adding a button to start a tour from any key.

+Is there some alternative?

+### Draw orange line on the canvas to connect the selected key to the info panel

+The guided tours change the selected key for you.
+When they do this, I think it might be jarring for users...
+I think they might get confused and not understand what I'm trying to show them.

+Make it more obvious that the selected key has changed by drawing an orange line, like the green lines to connect referenced keys, but maybe bolder and/or brighter.

+This will make it obvious exactly what's changing and will draw the user's eye to the place I want.

+### Audit when we're prop drilling and when we're using context

+It's not always consistent whether I am passing props around or using context.
+Some components do both, when they could just use one or the other.
+It works now, but could be cleaner.

 ### Use query string for setting debug level